-Allergic asthma is a type of asthma that causes symptoms when a person is around certain triggers, for example, pet dander.
-These allergens lead to an immune system response that affects the lungs and makes it harder to breathe.
+Allergic asthma is a type of asthma that causes symptoms when a person is around certain triggers, such as pet dander.
+Having exposure to these allergens leads to an immune system response that affects the lungs and makes it harder for a person to breathe.

 - chest tightness